The-going/evlproject/content/dovetail/altsched.md

 ### Out-of-band switch  {#oob-switch}

-Switching out-of-band is the operation by which a Linux task moves under the control of the alternate scheduler brought in the main kernel by the autonomous core.
+Switching out-of-band is the operation by which a Linux task moves under the control of the alternate scheduler the autonomous core adds to the main kernel.
 From that point, the scheduling decisions are made by this core regarding that task.

-There are two reasons a Linux task may switch out-of-band:
+There are two reasons a Linux task may switch from in-band to out-of-band execution:

-- either it has requested it explicitly using a system call provided by the autonomous core such as EVL's [evl_switch_oob()]({{% relref "core/user-api/thread/_index.md#evl_switch_oob" %}}).
+- either such transition is explicitly requested via a system call of the autonomous core, such as EVL's [evl_switch_oob()]({{% relref "core/user-api/thread/_index.md#evl_switch_oob" %}}).

-- or the autonomous core has forced such transition, in response to some request this task did, such as issuing a system call which can only be handled from the out-of-band stage.
-This behavior is enforced by the [EVL core]({{% relref "core/user-api/thread/_index.md" %}}) too.
+- or the autonomous core has forced such transition, in response to a user request, such as issuing a system call which can only be handled from the out-of-band stage.
+The EVL core [ensures this]({{% relref "core/user-api/thread/_index.md" %}}).

-Using Dovetail, a task which executes on the in-band stage moves out-of-band following this sequence of actions:
+Using Dovetail, a task which is executing on the in-band stage can switch out-of-band following this sequence of actions:

 1. this task calls `dovetail_leave_inband()`, which prepares for the transition, puts the caller to sleep (`TASK_INTERRUPTIBLE`) then